 Here are the dates when support will end for PCs running Windows XP and Windows Vista without the latest service packs:

-Support for Windows XP is ending on April 8, 2014.
+Support for Windows XP ended on April 8, 2014.
+For more information, see Windows XP support has ended.

 Support for Windows Vista Service Pack 1 (SP1) ended on July 12, 2011.
 To continue support, make sure you've installed Windows Vista Service Pack 2 (SP2).